Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Return value collection
-An operation result collection, such as `AnalyzeSentimentResultCollection`, which is the collection of the result of a Text Analytics analyzing sentiment operation, also it includes the model version of the operation and statistics of the batch documents.
+An operation result collection, such as `AnalyzeSentimentResultCollection`, which is the collection of the result of a Text Analytics analyzing sentiment operation.
+It also includes the model version of the operation and statistics of the batch documents.

 ### Operation on multiple documents